Softcatala/whisper-ctranslate2/FAQ.md

 If you have little memory the program can finish without showing any message.

 Trying using a smaller model or a shorter file and watch out your available memory.

+# Live transcription does not work

+Make sure that your terminal has permissions to access the microphone.
+In some operating systems like mac OS access can be restricted because of privacy reasons.